department-of-veterans-affairs/va.gov-team/products/public-websites/healthcare-widget-support/product-outline.md

-# Cerner React Widgets - Product outline
+# Healthcare React Widgets - Product outline
 (Note: this is being completed retroactively by a successor team.)
+(As of Nov 2023, Cerner is now Oracle Health.)

 ## Overview
-React Widgets will enable Veterans to be directed to the correct electronic system (VistA/MyHealtheVet or Cerner/My VA Health) for 5 top tasks based on which VA medical system (geographic) is appropriate.
+React Widgets will enable Veterans to be directed to the correct electronic system (VistA/MyHealtheVet or Oracle Health (formerly Cerner)/My VA Health) for 5 top tasks based on which VA medical system (geographic) is appropriate.

 ## Problem Statement
-Before VA systems started cutting over to Cerner, the implementation of these common top tasks assumed that all actions would be taken through VistA.
-The gradual roll-out of Cerner has introduced the need to match Veterans to the correct EHR system.
+Before VA systems started cutting over to Cerner (now Oracle Health), the implementation of these common top tasks assumed that all actions would be taken through VistA.
+The gradual roll-out of Oracle Health has introduced the need to match Veterans to the correct EHR system.

 Top tasks in question:
 - Refill a prescription